Who Owns Disney? Top Shareholders List

 Who owns Walt Disney now?

-Walt Disney is owned by a mix of institutional and individual shareholders.
+Walt Disney is owned by around ~65.7% institutional investors and around ~34.3% individual investors and insiders.

 How many DIS shares are there?

-As of the latest data, Disney has approximately 1.8 billion outstanding shares.
+As of 8 October 2025, according to NASDAQ, Disney has approximately 1.8 billion outstanding shares.

 INFORMATION ABOUT ANALYTICAL MATERIALS: